aldevo/mymvc/README.md

 MyMVC

-This framework is made from a tutorial as part of a course teaching MVC patterns in PHP at BTH (Blekinge Tekniska Högskola).
+This framework is made from a tutorial as part of a course teaching PHP MVC patterns at BTH (Blekinge Tekniska Högskola).